newt0/gatsbybootcamp-transcription/12.Generating Slugs for Posts/chapter12.md

 Now that we have a list of blog posts on the blog page, it's time to dynamically generate pages for each and every post.
 So if I want to read this post, I click on the title.
-That brings me over to a new page and that new pages dynamically generated using the markdown data from `GraphQL` and a blog post page template, which is nothing more than a `React` component.
+That brings me over to a new page and that new pages dynamically generated using the markdown data from `GraphQL` and a blog post page template, which is nothing more than a `React component`.
 And we're going to use that same blog post page template for every single blog post.
 Sense as we saw in `GraphQL`, we have a standardized set of data.
 I have a title, I have a date, and I have the body content for each and every post.